2010 Wadi Abidah airstrike

-Seeking revenge, enraged tribesmen began attacking state targets and infrastructure in Marib for several days, including the Marib–Ras Isa oil pipeline.
-President Ali Abdullah Saleh compensated Shabwani's father and tribal leader Ali al-Shabwani and announced an inquiry into the strike, though the government has been silent ever since.
-The Shabwani tribe restarted attacks on the pipeline and other energy infrastructure during the Yemeni revolution and continued through the next several years, costing the government an estimated $1 to $4 billion.
+The killing of Shabwani provoked his tribe, which began attacking state targets and infrastructure in Marib including the Marib–Ras Isa oil pipeline.
+Yemeni president Ali Abdullah Saleh compensated Shabwani's tribe and announced an inquiry into the strike, though his government was silent ever since.
+The Shabwan restarted attacks on the pipeline and other energy infrastructure during the Yemeni revolution and continued through the next several years, costing the government an estimated $1 to $4 billion.

-The killing of Shabwani tarnished the reputation of the Yemeni government in Marib, and gave AQAP an easier opening to the local tribes.
-Frustrated with JSOC's performance, the US government suspended the military campaign in Yemen after the strike, reinstating it a year later.
-US military leaders later suspected that the Yemeni government had intentionally facilitated the killing of Shabwani through faulty intelligence in order to eliminate a political enemy of Saleh's.
+The botched airstrike tarnished the reputation of the Yemeni government in Marib and provided AQAP an easier opening to the local tribes.
+Frustrated with the performance of JSOC, American president Barack Obama suspended the military campaign in Yemen for the rest of the year.
+US military leaders later suspected the Yemeni government had intentionally facilitated the killing of Shabwani through providing faulty intelligence in order to eliminate a political rival of Saleh.